Pother Kanta: Plot summary

 In the evening it was time for Byomkesh and Ajit to pursue the mysterious Pother kanta advertiser.
 Ajit was sent out in disguise and Byomkesh followed him but maintained a safe distance.
-Ajit arrived at the designated spot and waited but nothing happened.
+Ajit arrived at the designated spot and waited, but nothing happened.
 On his way back he was accosted by a beggar who handed him an envelope.
 As Ajit was looking at its contents, the beggar left the scene.
-Ajit them took a roundabout way on his way back home.
-Byomkesh remarked that inside the envelope was the letter he had been expecting but since Ajit had been searching his own pockets incessantly, the advertiser had waited until he left the scene. did Inside was a letter with the message that when translated would read, "Who is your Thorn of the road?
+Ajit then took a roundabout way on his way back home.
+Byomkesh remarked that inside the envelope was the letter he had been expecting but since Ajit had been searching his own pockets incessantly, the advertiser had waited until he left the scene.
+Inside was a letter with the message that when translated would read, "Who is your Thorn of the road?
 What is his name and address?
 Clearly state what you want.
 Next time we'll meet at midnight.
 Please come alone to the Khiddirpore Road and walk along it.
 A man on a bicycle will come and take your written responses from you."

 The very next day a devastated Mr. Mitra arrived and told Byomkesh that his mistress had eloped with his lawyer with all the money that the lawyer could get his hands on.
 After consoling Mr. Mitra, Byomkesh advised him to go home and to not worry about being attacked again since he believed he was safe now.
 After Mr. Mitra left, Byomkesh told Ajit that he was responsible for warning the lawyer and the law enforcement officials.
 He mentioned in passing that he believed that the lawyer and the mistress had conspired to get Mr. Mitra killed by responding to the Pather kanta ad.
 He had expected the lawyer to elope with his lover and the Burdwan police had nabbed then while en route to escaping.

-The next morning a certain Mr. Prafulla Roy arrived at their doorstep.
+The next morning, a certain Mr. Prafulla Roy arrived at their doorstep.
 He said he was an insurance agent currently in trouble, and he had responded to the Pather kanta ad.
 He asked Byomkesh whether or not he should pursue it or call the police.
-To this Byomkesh reacted violently and said he never collaborated with the police and if Mr Roy wanted the police's help he would get none from Byomkesh.
+To this, Byomkesh reacted violently and said he never collaborated with the police, and if Mr. Roy wanted the police's help he would get none from Byomkesh.